 I was around eleven years old the first time I went to a Vietnamese restaurant to celebrate a friends birthday.
-This was my introduction to fresh spring rolls and they REALLY made an impression.
+This was my introduction to fresh shrimp spring rolls and they REALLY made an impression.

 I remember sitting around the table as we took turns dipping a rice paper wrapper in warm water and assembling our rolls (oh yes, people - we got to DIY, and it was a blast).

 This is also the day I discovered my new favorite dipping sauce, made with peanut butter!

 - Raw, large shrimp: peeled, deveined, tail off.
 I normally buy a bag of frozen shrimp and let it thaw before use!

 - Rice noodles: or rice vermicelli.

 - Extra virgin olive oil: or sesame oil.

 - Spices: garlic powder, salt and ground black pepper.